Ritu1011/tata1mg/README.md

 ### _<u>Tech</u>_

-We make clone of <a href="https://www.1mg.com/" target="_blank">1mg.com</a>.
-With our efforts and the technology stack, that we have learned till now in Unit-2 in Masai School,we were able to successfully cloned with some e-commerce functionalities.
+I built clone of <a href="https://www.1mg.com/" target="_blank">1mg.com</a>.
+My efforts and the technology stack, that I have learned till now in Unit-3 in Masai School, I was  able to successfully cloned with some e-commerce functionalities.

 <div style='page-break-after: always'></div>